 Blackberry had a diehard customer base of mostly business users, and its products worked on a model that involved an actual keyboard.
 The company gambled, keeping the keyboard designs in hopes that the flat touch-screen phones being introduced by brands like Apple would be a fad.

 Obviously, Blackberry lost that bet.
-While a small customer base remained a fan of the keyboard-imbued mobile devices, many customers shed their Blackberries in favor of iPhones and other smartphones.
-Their customer retention rates fell drastically, and new customers were hard to come by in a field dominated by slick touch screens.
+While a small user base remained a fan of the keyboard-imbued mobile devices, many users shed their Blackberries in favor of iPhones and other smartphones.
+Their user retention rates fell drastically, and new customers were hard to come by in a field dominated by slick touch screens.

 Product retention stories similar to Blackberry’s play out repeatedly at all scales, with retention issues silently choking the balance sheets and success of many products.
 Understanding what can go wrong with retention is the first step to avoiding these issues for your product.